 What is Python?

 Python is an interpreted, high-level object-oriented programming language.
 It comes with built-in data structures, dynamic typing(a process wherein type checks are done during the runtime), and binding(mapping of different objects with one another), which makes it a top language used for the development of applications.
-Python syntaxes are simple, easy to read, and easy to learn.
+Python syntaxes are simple, easy to read, and easy to learn, hence learning Python is an excellent choice for beginners and experienced programmers alike.

 The Python interpreter and libraries are free for distribution.
 Programmers love Python as it helps them increase their code efficiency.
 As it is an interpreted language, the debugging of the program becomes very easy.
 It includes libraries like Scikit, Keras, Tensorflow, Matplotlib, NumPy, Pandas, etc., that provide sophisticated functionalities.
 The addition of Jupyter Notebook, a web application to share the code live, makes the data science explanations smooth.